-Kelly completed her Bachelor’s Degree at University of Illinois where she studied Animal Science.
+Kelly completed her bachelor’s degree at University of Illinois where she studied Animal Science.
 She has been active in the animal protection movement her entire adult life, and is dedicated to helping animals through her career.
 She completed an animal behavior research project at the Champaign County Humane Society, was an active member of the University of Illinois Campus Vegetarian Society, and volunteered for Mercy for Animals.
-Her paper, titled Fish Welfare, which focuses on the pain capacities of fish and suggests legislation for legal protections, will be published in the next issue of Animal Law Review.
+Her paper, “Legislation to Protect the Welfare of Fish,” which addresses the capacity of fish to feel pain, was published in Animal Law Review.
 She hopes to continue using her scientific background to improve conditions on farms for farmed animals.

 Nicole has been with the Animal Legal Defense Fund since 2005, first as student programs coordinator – overseeing the expansion of the student chapter network to more than 200 chapters and managing clerkship, scholarship, and project grant programs – and currently as academic outreach manager.
 In this capacity, she develops and manages initiatives that support the continued advancement of animal law in academia, including expanded course offerings at law schools and educational resources and opportunities that advance ALDF’s mission.